benjohansen/Websockets-in-Max/README.md

 ## `web-server` Installation

 The web server takes messages from each client and is able to send them out to all connected clients.
-This web server cannot run on a hosting platform that only allows for static sites.
-The files in the `web-server` folder must be hosted somewhere that supports full stack apps and allows for websockets (we'll use [Glitch.com](https://glitch.com))
+This web server cannot run on a hosting platform that only allows for static sites; it must be hosted somewhere that supports full stack apps and allows for websockets (we'll use [Glitch.com](https://glitch.com))

 1. put the server files (index.js, package.json, and package-lock.json) on Github
 2. imported files into Glitch (new project from import)